NSombekke/DL2-GVP/Blogpost.md

 ## Novel Contribution
 Description of Novel contributions of our work.

+### The TransformerConv explained

+The TransformerConv is component that can be used in graph neural networks (GNNs) and uses the ground breaking Transformer architecture, originally proposed for natural language processing tasks, and adapts it for graph data.

+The core operation of TransformerConv is the multi-head dot product attention mechanism.
+It calculates attention coefficients $\alpha_{ij}$ between pairs of nodes to determine the importance of information flow from one node to another.
+The attention coefficients are computed as follows:

+$\alpha_{ij} = softmax((W1 * x_i)^T * (W2 * x_j) / sqrt(d))$

+Here, $W1$ and $W2$ are learnable weight matrices, $x_i$ and $x_j$ are the node features of nodes $i$ and $j$, and $d$ is the dimensionality of the node features.
+The attention coefficients control how much information from neighbouring nodes contributes to the updated representation of a node.
+Higher attention coefficients imply stronger information flow between nodes.

+The updated representation of node $i$, $x_i'$, is computed as follows:

+$$x_i' = W3 * x_i + ∑(\alpha_{ij} * W4 * x_j)$$

+Here, $W3$ and $W4$ are learnable weight matrices.

+The TransformerConv supports multiple heads of attention, allowing it to capture diverse relationships and dependencies in the graph.
+The attention outputs from each head can be either concatenated or averaged, controlled by the concat parameter.
+Concatenation allows for increased expressiveness, while averaging reduces the dimensionality of the output.

+A \beta parameter is introduced as an additional mechanism to combine aggregation and skip information.
+It computes a learnable weight, $\beta_i$, for each node $i$ based on its transformed node features and aggregated features from its neighbours.
+The updated representation of node $i$ becomes:

+$$x_i' = \beta_i * W1 * x_i + (1 - \beta_i) * (∑(\alpha_{ij} * W2 * x_j))$$

+Here, $\beta_i$ is computed using a sigmoid function applied to a concatenation of the transformed node features, aggregated features, and their difference.

+By dropping out attention coefficients during training, it allows each node of the model to be exposed to a stochastically sampled neighbourhood.
+This aids in regularization and reduces overfitting.

+Overall, the TransformerConv operator in the paper extends the Transformer architecture to handle graph-structured data.
+It leverages multi-head attention, optional edge features, and additional mechanisms like concatenation, averaging, and weighted aggregation to capture meaningful relationships and propagate information effectively through the graph.
+By adapting the powerful Transformer model to graph data, TransformerConv enables improved performance in various graph-based tasks, including node classification, link prediction, and graph generation.

 ### TransformerConv
 - Tested the integration of [`torch geometric`](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.nn.conv.TransformerConv.html?highlight=TransformerConv#torch_geometric.nn.conv.TransformerConv) TransformeConv in GVP model on MQA Cong,  - GVPTransformer from https://github.com/congliuUvA/gvp